- How can I use/download a template?

 All the fonts I use in my designs are free:

 - Google Slides uses online fonts for text so you don’t need to install them on your computer.

 - If you download the PowerPoint file and want the design to appear as seen in SlidesCarnival preview, you need to download and install the fonts used in the template.
 You’ll find the links to do so in one of the last slides of the presentation (usually number 24 or 25).

 How can I import a template into an existing presentation?

 When I change the proportion between 4:3 and 16:9 some elements get distorted

-When you change the proportions of the template Google Slides tries to readjust all the elements in it by stretching or shrinking, so some of them may distort.
+When you change the proportions of the template the app tries to readjust all the elements in it by stretching or shrinking, so some of them may distort.
 The only solution is readjust them all by hand in the master slides.
-Click the Slide menu, then select Edit master.
-The master template editor will appear.

-Where can I find more resources (photos, icons, fonts) for my presentation?
+Where can I find more free resources (photos, icons, fonts) for my presentation?

 - The Noun Project

 - Free vector maps